 People who have a disorder called acanthosis nigricans develop darkened and thickened skin in the underarms, on the nape of the neck, and in skinfolds.
 Acanthosis nigricans can be a symptom of diabetes.

-Lentigines (commonly called liver spots or age spots) are flat, tan to brown, oval spots on the skin.
+Lentigines (commonly called age spots or liver spots [but are not related to liver problems]) are flat, tan to brown, oval spots on the skin.
 A single spot is called a lentigo.
-There are two types:
+They are a type of localized hyperpigmentation.

 Solar lentigines are caused by sun exposure and are the most common type of lentigo.
 They occur most frequently on areas that are exposed to the sun, such as the face and back of the hands.
 They typically first appear during middle age and increase in number as people age.
 Lentigines are noncancerous (benign), but people who have them may be at higher risk of melanoma.

 Nonsolar lentigines are not caused by sun exposure.
-Nonsolar lentigines sometimes occur in people with certain rare hereditary disorders, such as Peutz-Jeghers syndrome (characterized by many lentigines on the lips and polyps in the stomach and intestine), xeroderma pigmentosum, and multiple lentigines syndrome (Leopard syndrome).
+Nonsolar lentigines sometimes occur in people with certain rare hereditary disorders, such as Peutz-Jeghers syndrome Hereditary conditions that cause intestinal polyps (characterized by many lentigines on the lips and polyps in the stomach and intestine), xeroderma pigmentosum, and multiple lentigines syndrome (LEOPARD syndrome).

-If people do not have too many lentigines, doctors can remove them with freezing treatments (cryotherapy) or laser therapy.
+If people do not have too many lentigines but are troubled by their appearance, doctors can remove them with freezing treatments (cryotherapy) or laser therapy.
 Bleaching agents such as hydroquinone are not effective.

 Widespread hyperpigmentation can be caused by

-Hormonal changes may increase melanin production and darken the skin in Addison disease, in pregnancy, or with hormonal contraceptive use.
-A liver disorder called primary biliary cholangitis (previously called primary biliary cirrhosis) may also cause increased melanin production.
+Hormonal changes may increase melanin production and darken the skin in Addison disease Adrenal Insufficiency In adrenal insufficiency, the adrenal glands do not produce enough adrenal hormones.
+Adrenal insufficiency may be caused by a disorder of the adrenal glands, a disorder of the pituitary gland... read more , in pregnancy, or with hormonal contraceptive use.
+A liver disorder called primary biliary cholangitis Primary Biliary Cholangitis (PBC) Primary biliary cholangitis (PBC) is inflammation with progressive scarring of the bile ducts in the liver.
+Eventually, the ducts are blocked, the liver becomes scarred, and cirrhosis and liver... read more (previously called primary biliary cirrhosis) may also cause increased melanin production.

-Some cases of hyperpigmentation are caused not by melanin, but by other pigmented substances that are not normally present in the skin.
-Diseases such as hemochromatosis or hemosiderosis, which are caused by too much iron in the body, can cause hyperpigmentation.
-Some drugs, chemicals, and metals that are applied to the skin, swallowed, or injected can cause hyperpigmentation.
+Some cases of hyperpigmentation are caused not by melanin but by other pigmented substances that are not normally present in the skin.
+Diseases such as hemochromatosis Hemochromatosis Hemochromatosis is a hereditary disorder that causes the body to absorb too much iron, causing iron to build up in the body and damage organs.
+In the United States, over 1 million people have... read more or hemosiderosis Hemosiderosis Hemosiderosis is a term used for excessive accumulation of iron deposits called hemosiderin in the tissues.
+(See also Overview of Iron Overload.)
+The lungs and kidneys are often sites of hemosiderosis... read more , which are caused by too much iron in the body, can cause hyperpigmentation.
+Some drugs and metals that are applied to the skin, swallowed, or injected can cause hyperpigmentation.